 Rio de Janeiro became the capital of the Portuguese Empire on March 7, 1808.
 This move was prompted by the Napoleonic Wars and the threat posed by the French army to the Portuguese royal family.

-The Portuguese court, led by Queen Maria I and Prince Regent John (later King John VI), fled from Lisbon to Rio de Janeiro, making it the capital of the empire.
+The Portuguese court, led by Queen Maria I and Prince Regent John (later King John VI), fled from Lisbon to Rio, making it the capital of the empire.
+This is the only time in history when a European capital moved across the Atlantic Ocean.

 Christ the Redeemer is an awe-inspiring statue that stands tall atop the Corcovado Mountain in Rio de Janeiro, Brazil.

-This iconic monument, reaching a height of approximately 98 feet, depicts Jesus Christ with outstretched arms, embodying a message of love, peace, and acceptance.
+This iconic monument, reaching approximately 98 feet, depicts Jesus Christ with outstretched arms, embodying a message of love, peace, and acceptance.

 Its imposing presence and breathtaking location provide visitors with magnificent views of the city’s vibrant landscapes, including the picturesque coastline and the lush Tijuca Forest.

-Located just outside the Amazon Basin, you’ll find the Lençóis Maranhenses National Park, with about 1,500 km2 (580 sq. mi) of sand dunes.
-While at first impression it looks like a desert due to its lack of vegetation, it is, in fact, not one, as it receives abundant rain during the rainy season.
+The Lençóis Maranhenses National Park, just outside the Amazon River Basin, is 1,500 km2 (580 sq. mi) of sand dunes.
+It looks like a desert due to its lack of vegetation, but it receives tons of rain during the rainy season.

-During these rainy months, fresh water collects in the valleys between sand dunes, creating a series of surreal blue, green and black lagoons in the vast desert-like landscape.
+During these rainy months, fresh water collects in the valleys between sand dunes, creating a series of surreal blue, green and black lagoons.
 The water is prevented from sinking down by a layer of rock underneath the sand.

-Today this is a popular touristic site, so if you’re planning on visiting, the lagoons are at their fullest between July and September.
+Today this is a popular tourist attraction, so if you’re planning on visiting, the lagoons are at their fullest between July and September.

-Due to its location deep in the Amazon rainforest, the city is completely surrounded by dense jungle and is not accessible by road.
-Despite being a major urban center, Manaus is only reachable by boat or plane.
+The city is completely surrounded by dense jungle and is not accessible by road.
+Manaus is only reachable by boat or plane.

 The most iconic and awe-inspiring part of Iguazu Falls is the “Garganta del Diablo” or “Devil’s Throat.”
 This U-shaped waterfall spans approximately 490 feet (150 meters) and creates a thunderous roar as the water plunges into the abyss below.

-Another fun fact about this UNESCO World Heritage Site is that the falls are situated at a triple border; the meeting point of three countries: Brazil, Argentina, and Paraguay.
+Another fun fact about this UNESCO World Heritage Site is that the falls straddle a triple border.
+It is the meeting point of three countries: Brazil, Argentina, and Paraguay.

 If you’re curious about which side offers the best views, I wrote this post detailing which side of Iguazu Falls is better.

-During certain periods, especially during full moon nights, visitors may witness the mesmerizing phenomenon of a lunar rainbow, also known as a moonbow, arching over the falls.
-This enchanting natural spectacle adds an extra touch of magic to the already extraordinary setting.
+During certain periods, especially during full moon nights, you can see a lunar rainbow, also known as a moonbow, arching over the falls.

 23. It holds the Guinness World Record for the Largest Carnival in the World

+This is one of the most fun facts about Brazil.
 Brazil’s Carnival holds the Guinness World Record for the largest carnival celebration in the world.
-The Carnival in Rio de Janeiro attracts millions of visitors each year, with people from all over the globe joining in the festivities.
+The Carnival in Rio attracts millions of visitors each year, with people from all over the globe joining the festivities.

-The extravagant parades, vibrant costumes, samba music, and energetic street parties create an atmosphere of joy and excitement that is unparalleled.
-The sheer size and scale of Brazil’s Carnival make it a truly remarkable and unforgettable experience for both locals and tourists alike.
+The extravagant parades, vibrant costumes, samba music, and energetic street parties create an atmosphere of unparalleled joy and excitement.
+The sheer size and scale of Brazil’s Carnival make it a truly remarkable and unforgettable experience for both locals and tourists.

-In Rio de Janeiro and other Brazilian cities they even have the Sambadrome, also known as Sambódromo, which is like a linear stadium on both sides of an avenue, specifically designed for the famous Carnival parade.
+Rio de Janeiro and other Brazilian cities have what’s known as a Sambadrome, or Sambódromo, a linear stadium on both sides of an avenue designed for the Carnival parade.

-Each year, this is where samba schools showcase their elaborate floats, costumes, and performances during the Carnival festivities, in hope of earning the coveted title of Carnival champion.
+Each year, this is where samba schools showcase their elaborate floats, costumes, and performances during the Carnival festivities in the hope of earning the coveted title of Carnival champion.

-While Rio de Janeiro’s Sambadrome stretches for about 700 meters and has a capacity of 90,000 spectators, the largest in the world is Sao Paulo’s Sambadrome, with a capacity of 103,200 people.
+While Rio’s Sambadrome is 700 meters and can accommodate 90,000 spectators, the largest in the world is Sao Paulo’s Sambadrome, built for 103,200 people.

 Crazy, huh?